-Art teachers and test taking go together like oil and water.
+Art teachers and test-taking go together like oil and water.
 However, sometimes tests are unavoidable.
 For many, one such test is the Praxis II, which teachers have to take to gain licensure in certain states.
 If the Praxis II is in your future, have no fear!
-We’ve compiled the following guide with the help of our knowledgeable Facebook Fans.
+We have compiled the following guide with the help of our knowledgeable Facebook Fans.

 The Praxis Website has a free study companion.
-It will tell you what the test focuses on, as well as how many of each type of question you can expect.
-It also goes over all the topics that the test covers.
-It looks overwhelming but remember, you already know a lot of the information!
+It will tell you what the test focuses on and how many of each type of question you can expect.
+It also goes over all the topics the test covers.
+It looks overwhelming, but remember, you already know a lot of the information!
 The study companion also includes practice questions and tips for taking computerized tests.
 It’s worth a look.
 You can also pay to take a practice test through the website.

 This suggestion came up again and again in our original Facebook Post.
 It’s an easy-to-digest resource that covers numerous art-related topics.
 Plus, it will serve as a fantastic guide for you even after you finish the test.

 Quizlet is a website that allows users to make and save test prep materials such as flashcards.
-If you head to quizlet.com and search “Praxis II Art Content” you will find thousands of helpful study resources that you can use.
+If you head to quizlet.com and search “Praxis II Art Content,” you will find thousands of helpful study resources you can use.
 You can also make your own!
-As a bonus, if you’re wanting to brush up on one thing in particular, you can narrow your search to something like, “Praxis II Art Content Printmaking.”
+As a bonus, if you want to brush up on one thing in particular, you can narrow your search to something like “Praxis II Art Content Printmaking.”

 Mometrix has developed a study guide for the Praxis II Art Exam.
-At $39.99, it’s fairly pricey.
-We haven’t used this ourselves, and, therefore can’t vouch for it, but wanted to make sure you knew it was available.
-If you’ve used it, please let us know what you think in the comments below!
+However, it’s a bit pricey.
+We haven’t used this ourselves and, therefore, can’t vouch for it, but we wanted to make sure you knew it was available.
+If you have used it, please let us know what you think in the comments below!

-Art History is a major part of the Praxis II Art Exam.
+Art history is a major part of the Praxis II exam.
 If it has been a while since your last course, check out the recommended resources.
-You’ll want to focus on recognizing artists’ styles (i.e. not their most famous works), art movements, and multicultural art.
-Although the first two resources are books, if you don’t have time to devote to reading, brushing up by watching art history videos is another great suggestion.
+You will want to focus on recognizing artists’ styles (i.e., not their most famous works), art movements, and multicultural art.
+Although, the first two resources are books.
+If you don’t have time to devote to reading, brush up by watching art history videos.

 - Art History YouTube Videos

-Otis College of Art and Design has a nice set of short videos that move chronologically through time, as well as some longer videos about Modern art.
+Otis College of Art and Design has a nice set of short videos that move chronologically through time as well as some longer videos about Modern art.
 However, you can find many different topics of interest with a quick search.
 Smarthistory and Tate Modern provide useful and engaging resources as well.

 The Praxis II wants you to know about many different art processes and techniques.
-The information might show up as a vocabulary word or could show up in a multiple choice question.
-Before you run for the hills, realize, you won’t have to study everything.
-You most likely already have a specialty in something whether it be painting, printmaking or ceramics.
+The information might show up as a vocabulary word or could show up in a multiple-choice question.
+Before you run for the hills, realize you won’t have to study everything.
+You most likely already have a specialty in something, whether it be painting, printmaking, or ceramics.
 Concentrate on studying processes that are less familiar to you.
 Maybe you don’t know much about metals or have no idea what the aperture setting on a camera does.
-Focus on those things you don’t know much about and you’ll do just fine!
+Focus on those things you don’t know much about, and you will do just fine!

-If you’re interested in diving into a specific medium, you may want to check out Art Ed PRO.
-We have a ton of Learning Packs that cover everything from jewelry making to ceramics to photography and more!
+If you are interested in diving into a specific medium, you may want to check out PRO Learning.
+We have a ton of Learning Packs that cover everything from jewelry making and ceramics to photography and more!

 The test generally has questions regarding art room safety procedures.
 Most of this is common sense.
 Do you think it’s a good idea to inhale clay dust?
 Didn’t think so.
-Regardless, if you want to brush up, there’s a super detailed safety book from the School of Art and Art History at the University of Florida available here, and a common sense Art Hazards Guide available from the Office of Environmental Health and Hazard Assessment here.
+Regardless, if you want to brush up, there’s a super detailed safety book from the School of Art and Art History at the University of Florida available here.
+There is also a common-sense Art Hazards Guide available from the Office of Environmental Health and Hazard Assessment here.

-On test day remember to stay calm and relaxed.
-If you read the Praxis website, it says that there may be questions on your test that are not graded, so don’t worry if something seems outrageously difficult.
+On test day, remember to stay calm and relaxed.
+If you read the Praxis website, it says there may be questions on your test that are not graded, so don’t worry if something seems outrageously difficult.
 Make an educated guess on those questions you don’t know.
-With a bit of time and effort, you’ll come out on top!
+With a bit of time and effort, you will come out on top!

-Once again, thank you to all of those Facebook fans that posted tips and suggestions, especially those that shared their Quizlet flashcards.
+Once again, thank you to all of those Facebook fans that posted tips and suggestions, especially those who shared their Quizlet flashcards.
 Incredible!

 What tips or advice would you add to our list?